Mohammad El Halabi: Detention and trial

-Halabi was arrested on June 15, 2016 at the Erez Crossing into the Gaza Strip and charged by Israeli prosecutors with channeling funds to Hamas.
-This was based on accusations by Israel's Shin Bet intelligence agency that Halabi had siphoned off $48 million in funds from the budget of World Vision, of which he was a program manager, to Hamas over the course of six years.
+Halabi was arrested on June 15 of 2016 at the Erez Crossing under suspicion by Israel's Shin Bet intelligence agency that Halabi had siphoned off $48 million in funds from the budget of World Vision, of which he was a program manager, to Hamas over the course of six years.

-Shortly after his arrest, Halabi's lawyer, Muhammad Mahmoud, stated that his client has nothing to do with Hamas and that the fact that the investigation had lasted 55 days proved that there were problems with the evidence.
-Halabi confessed to diverting funds on 4 August, three weeks after the raid, but has claimed to have made the statement under duress in the form of beating by interrogators, treatment which the UN has said “may amount to torture”.
-The statement was not made to any official government authority but to a prison informer.
+After his arrest, Halabi's lawyer, Muhammad Mahmoud, stated that his client has nothing to do with Hamas and that the fact that the investigation had lasted 55 days proved that there were problems with the evidence.
+On 4 August, three weeks after the raid, Halabi confessed to an undercover informer that he had been diverting funds to Hamas, but his lawyer has claimed that he may have made the statement under duress in the form of beating by interrogators, treatment which the UN has said “may amount to torture”.

-World Vision denied the allegations of financial irregularity, stating that all of its operations were properly overseen and audited, while describing Halabi as a well-regarded humanitarian.

-Speaking in 2016, Tim Costello, chief executive of World Vision Australia, labelled the charges "profoundly incomprehensible", noting the stark mismatch between the Israeli Government's claims and the NGO's total budget in the area: "What we know is our total operating budget in Gaza for the past 10 years was approximately $22.5 million, and yet the figures being circulated are up to $50 million has been diverted from him."
+World Vision denied the allegations of financial irregularity, stating that all of its operations were properly overseen and audited.
+Speaking in 2016, Tim Costello, chief executive of World Vision Australia, decried the charges, citing a mismatch between Shin Bet's claims and the NGO's total budget in the area, noting that: "What we know is our total operating budget in Gaza for the past 10 years was approximately $22.5 million, and yet the figures being circulated are up to $50 million has been diverted from him."
+The NGO further claimed that before 2014, El Halabi's managerial level would have capped his signing authority at $15,000 according to the organization's accountability processes.

-In a statement by World Vision, the NGO said Halabi "was the manager of our Gaza operations only since October 2014", and that "before that time he managed only portions of the Gaza budget", when, at his managerial level, the organization's accountability processes would have capped his signing authority at $15,000.